This article is evidence-based, verified by Dr. Alexandra Vilceanu MD.

 The external stimulus – be it eye movement or another – is to maintain the patient simultaneously focused on both the memory and an element of the outside world.

 The World Health Organization recognized EMDR as an appropriate form of psychotherapy for PTSD in children, teenagers, and adults in 2013.
-Its use is currently expanding to other health conditions, including psychosis, bipolar disorder, depression, anxiety disorders, substance abuse disorders, and chronic back painOpens in a new tab..
+Its use is currently expanding to other health conditions, including psychosis, bipolar disorder, depression, anxiety disorders, substance abuse disorders, and chronic back pain.

 EMDR relies on the Adaptive Information Processing Model.
 This assumes that much of psychopathology is based on improper encoding or processing of traumatic events.